willmcpherson2/equation/README.md

 1. Pop a `Def(n)` off the top of the `stack`
 2. Index `procs[n]` to get a `Procedure`
-3. Fill the argument stacks based on the `arity` of the procedure
+3. Fill the registers based on the `arity` of the procedure
-4. Copy the `body` of the procedure onto the top of the stack, mapping `Arg(n)` to the corresponding argument
+4. Copy the `body` of the procedure onto the top of the stack, mapping `Arg(n)` to the corresponding register and recalculating lengths of arguments for `App(n)`

 ### Memory allocation